olayori/smtp-client/README.md

-# An SMTP Client webapp create using the PHPMailer Library
+# An SMTP Client webapp created using the PHPMailer Library